anihacc/gitlabfork-TheMidnightv1/README.md

 ### How to get to The Midnight

-#### For Users
-To get to the dimension, you will need to find a rift.
-These will spawn randomly during the night both above ground and in caves.
-Though before you go, make sure to be prepared!
-The Midnight is a hostile place.

 #### For Developers
-Sometimes when we update the mod, the rift to get to The Midnight is broken.
-In some cases, it can be annoying to have to spawn or summon a rift to access the dimension every time.
-Here is a command to access the dimension with ease.
+In the current version of The Midnight, rifts are currently not implemented as a rewrite of them is in progress.
+Here is a command to access The Midnight without need of a rift.
-/forge setdimension @p midnight:midnight
+Teleport directly into The Midnight: `/forge setdimension @p midnight:midnight`

 ## Releases
 Official releases can be found on Midnight's [CurseForge page](https://minecraft.curseforge.com/projects/the-midnight).
 Alternatively, you may download releases from our repository's [GitHub releases](https://github.com/Cryptic-Mushroom/The-Midnight/releases).